 Connected devices will change how humans relate to the environment, especially in urban ones which is where 70% of our species is projected to live by 2050.
 Thanks to data collected from sensors, smart cities can interact and engage with residents and businesses, creating a collaborative environment.

-The introduction will be written by Justin Trudeau, Prime Minister, Canada and G7 President Elect, The foreword will be provided by Patricia Espinosa, Executive Secretary of the UNFCCC, ensuring that this will be a truly historical publication and event.
+The introduction will be written by Jan Szysko, Polish Environment Minister.
+The foreword will be provided by Patricia Espinosa, Executive Secretary of the UNFCCC, ensuring that this will be a truly historical publication and event.

-CLIMATE CHANGE – The New Economy will be working with all the main stakeholders from now until June 2018, setting the tone for a successful outcome during the G7 process by bringing together all the key players to have their say on the key issues, challenges and structures that are needed for success today and beyond La Malbaie, Canada.
+CLIMATE CHANGE – The New Economy will be working with all the main stakeholders from now until December 2018, setting the tone for a successful outcome by bringing together all the key players to have their say on the key issues, challenges and structures that are needed for success today and beyond Katowice, Poland.

 For further details, please contact: